- When27 October–17 December

 The Pintupi lands cover a vast swathe of the Western Desert.
 It is as remote and challenging as anywhere on earth.
 As home to the Pintupi and their ancestors it has inspired their ancient culture which resonates in the strength, richness and depth of their art.

-Warlimpirrnga Tjapaltjarri, Untitled 2020, acrylic on linen, 183 x 244.
-Courtesy the artist, Utopia Art Sydney and Papunya Tula Artists.
+Warlimpirrnga Tjapaltjarri, Untitled, 2020, acrylic on linen, 183 x 244. © the artist licensed by Aboriginal Artists Agency Ltd.